Networks of Causal Abstractions: A Sheaf-theoretic Framework: Contributions

-\spara{Contributions.} \emph{First}, we introduce CAN and investigate its theoretical properties.
-Specifically, \emph{(i)} the algebraic invariants induced by the network, \emph{(ii)} the cohomology of CK, \emph{(iii)} the consistency of CAN, its relation to SEP, and the sprectrum of the Laplacian of a consistent CAN, \emph{(iv)} the global sections of a consistent CAN, tying their existence to the kernel dimensionality of the Laplacian and thus characterizing their structure, \emph{(v)} the smoothness w.r.t. a consistent CAN, quantified through information-theoretic metrics.
+Our contribution is threefold.
+From the \emph{theoretical} standpoint, we first unify the main existing definitions of MCMs and provide a categorical formulation thereof.
+Subsequently, we introduce CAN, again within the general language of category theory, and investigate its properties.
+Specifically, \emph{(i)} the algebraic descriptors induced by the combinatorial network, \emph{(ii)} the boundary, coboundary and Laplacian operator determining the diffusion of CK, \emph{(iii)} the consistency of CAN, its relation to SEP, and the spectral properties of the connection Laplacian of a consistent CAN, \emph{(iv)} the global sections of a consistent CAN--informally, consistent assignments of CK to each node of the network which lead to a perfect alignment among the subjective MCMs--tying their existence to the kernel dimensionality of the connection Laplacian, characterizing their statistical structure, and establishing the convergence of the diffusion of CK over the CAN to the space of global sections, \emph{(v)} the smoothness of a collection of probability distributions with respect to a consistent CAN, quantified through an information-theoretic metric or $\phi$-divergence depending on the application setting.